There are several advantages to using your savings:

 Before stumping up the cash weigh up whether spending your savings is really the best choice.
 Consider:

 If you can pay in cash you'll be in a good position to push for a discount.
 Most car dealerships will recognise that cash buyers will expect a discount and will be ready to reduce their prices.

 Do you have the savings earmarked for anything else?

-How would you cope financially should something go wrong without your savings?
+Would you cope financially if something went wrong with no savings?

 Do you have access to credit if needed?

 You also need to consider any loss of interest, and, if your cash in deposited in an ISA, loss of your tax free status that your savings are currently benefiting from.

 Cash is the cheapest option because you avoid interest.
 However, low rates and 0% finance deals mean borrowing may not be as expensive as you think either.

 PCP agreements have soared in popularity, you pay a deposit then a fixed number of monthly repayments - usually over 2-4 years.
 At the end of your PCP you can either:

 Pay a final lump sum to purchase the vehicle outright